external-secrets Wasn't Syncing from Azure Key Vault

 refreshInterval

 The sync is not event-driven.
 External-secrets doesn't get notified when a secret changes in Azure.
-It just polls on a fixed schedule.
+It just polls on a schedule.

-This means there's always a delay between updating a secret in Azure and having it available in Kubernetes.
+So there's always a delay between updating a secret in Azure and having it available in Kubernetes.
 The delay is at most refreshInterval.

 Why not use a shorter interval?

 We have about 15 ExternalSecrets across different namespaces.
 That's 900 API calls per hour to Key Vault.
-Azure charges $0.03 per 10,000 transactions, so this isn't expensive, but it's unnecessary load.
+Azure charges $0.03 per 10,000 transactions, so the cost is negligible.
+But it's unnecessary load for secrets that change maybe once a month.

 Forcing a sync manually